rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/registries/_index.md

 The word "registry" can mean two things, depending on whether it is used to refer to a Docker or Kubernetes registry:

 - A **Docker registry** contains Docker images that you can pull in order to use them in your deployment.
 The registry is a stateless, scalable server side application that stores and lets you distribute Docker images.
-- The **Kubernetes registry** is a secret that your deployment uses to authenticate with a Docker registry.
+- The **Kubernetes registry** is an image pull secret that your deployment uses to authenticate with a Docker registry.

 Deployments use the Kubernetes registry secret to authenticate with a private Docker registry and then pull a Docker image hosted on it.